putztzu/docker-cheat-sheet/README.md

 If you want a transient container, `docker run --rm` will remove the container after it stops.

 Containers generally are created to run either as a background process (aka "service") or as an interactive "foreground" (normal app).
 Another way to compare the two is that a background "daemon" container continues to run without a logged in User.
-A foreground "nomral app" container instantiates with immediate access to a running console, and when the User exits/quits the console the container also stops.
+A foreground "normal app" container instantiates with immediate access to a running console, and when the User exits/quits the console the container also stops.
 * An example creating a daemon/service/background "detached" container specifying an optional custom container name<br />
 ```
 'docker run -d --name containername imagename'